FIFA, IAAF review transgender policies

 A spokesperson for FIFA told Reuters it was in a consultation process over a new policy.

-"FIFA is currently reviewing its gender eligibility regulations in consultation with expert stakeholders," said the spokesperson.
+"FIFA is currently reviewing its gender eligibility regulations in consultation with expert stakeholders," the spokesperson said.

-"Due to the ongoing nature of the process, FIFA is not in a position to comment on specifics of proposed amendments to the existing regulations," the spokesperson added.
+"Due to the ongoing nature of the process, FIFA is not in a position to comment on specifics of proposed amendments to the existing regulations."

 Sebastian Coe, president of World Athletics, told the BBC that the organisation's council would discuss their regulations at the end of the year.